-Two relatively easy ways to compress a large video file are to either make the video shorter by trimming footage, or to remove the audio completely (which probably isn’t a realistic option for most projects).
+If you are wondering how to compress video files, there are two relatively easy ways: either make the video shorter by trimming footage or remove the audio completely (which probably isn’t a realistic option).
 Barring those methods, here are a few other ways to compress video files using either desktop or web software.

 - Click Media > Convert/Save

 - Click Add to select your video file (or multiple files)

 - Click Convert/Save to bring up a list of conversion options.
 You can select your preferred type in the profile dropdown